 Realmonte and its beauties

 Yet again The Golden Scope will speak about Sicily… a beautiful island!
-It’s impossible to ignore it… spring is arriving and the sea holidays wish, too….
+It’s impossible to ignore it… summer is arrived and the sea holidays wish, too…

 in the province of Enna that develops in the inner zone of the island.
 A predominantly mountainous area, which is rich in several picturesque towns.